Balincan USA, Inc. and Tekumo LLC. complete Merger, Financing and Recapitalization

 About Balincan USA, Inc.

-Balincan USA, Inc (OTC: BCNN) is an alternative reporting publicly held company that wholly-owns Tekumo LLC.
+Balincan USA, Inc BCNN is an alternative reporting publicly held company that wholly-owns Tekumo LLC.

 For more details related to the transaction, please see the Company's Current Disclosure filed with OTC Markets on August 30, 2022.